With this new update, FreshBooks makes it even easier to find what you need to run your business smoothly.

 What Are the New Double-Entry Accounting Features?

-FreshBooks’ double-entry accounting functions have seven new features that are part of the industry standard system.
+FreshBooks’ double-entry accounting functions have eight new features that are part of the industry standard system.
 You can find more detailed information on each of them here.
 These are the broad strokes:

 - Cost of Goods Sold (COGS): Associate expenses with the costs required to deliver your service to clients.